 Integrity and tradition fuel the ESFJ as they make their way through life.
 They have a strong sense of duty, and their moral compass guides them through all of life’s decisions.
 ESFJs value:

 - Tradition, family, and friendships

-The ESFJ can see right through someone who is being dishonest in their intentions, and will call them out as they see fit.
-Their integrity and grit get them through life and they tend to go out of the way to help others as much as possible.
+The ESFJ can see right through someone who is being dishonest in their intentions and will call them out as they see fit.
+Their integrity and grit get them through life, and they tend to go out of their way to help others as much as possible.
 They value tradition, family, and friendships.

 How do their values match up?